-- A. Twelve month employees shall receive the following paid holidays: Labor Day, Veterans' Day, Thanksgiving Day and the day following Thanksgiving, Christmas Eve Day, Christmas Day, New Year's Eve Day, New Year's Day, Martin Luther King's Day, Presidents' Day, Memorial Day and Independence Day. - B. Non-twelve month employees shall receive the following paid holidays: Labor Day, Veterans' Day, Thanksgiving Day and the day following Thanksgiving, Christmas Day, New Year's Eve Day, New Year's Day, Martin Luther King's Day, Presidents' Day, and Memorial Day.
-These employees shall have access to the Independence Day holiday if their work year extends beyond July 4th, or if they are assigned to work during the summer and their assignment includes work before and after July 4th. - C. Should a holiday fall on a Saturday, the preceding Friday shall be observed as the holiday.
+- A. Twelve-month employees shall receive the following paid holidays: Labor Day, Veterans' Day, Thanksgiving Day and the day following Thanksgiving, Christmas Eve Day, Christmas Day, New Year's Eve Day, New Year's Day, Martin Luther King's Day, Presidents' Day, Memorial Day, Juneteenth, and Independence Day. - B. Non-twelve month employees shall receive the following paid holidays: Labor Day, Veterans' Day, Thanksgiving Day and the day following Thanksgiving, Christmas Day, New Year's Eve Day, New Year's Day, Martin Luther King's Day, Presidents' Day, and Memorial Day.
+Employees shall have access to the Juneteenth holiday if their work year extends beyond June 19th, or if they are assigned to work during the summer and their assignment includes work before and after June 19th.
+These employees shall have access to the Independence Day holiday if their work year extends beyond July 4th, or if they are assigned to work during the summer includes work before and after June 19th. - C. Should a holiday fall on a Saturday, the preceding Friday shall be observed as the holiday.
 If a holiday falls on a Sunday, the succeeding Monday shall be observed as the holiday. - D. Should Christmas Eve Day/New Year's Eve Day fall on a Friday, the holiday shall be observed on the preceding Thursday.
-Should these days fall on a Saturday or Sunday the holiday shall be observed on the preceding Friday. - E. Any employee required to work on any of the listed holidays shall be paid at the double-time rate in addition to their regular pay.
-The employee, at their option, has the right to take compensatory time at the rate it was earned instead of pay. - F. Employees will not be required to work on Labor Day except in emergency situations.
-Campus Safety Response Officers (CSRO), as part of their regular schedule, may be required to work on Labor Day.
+Should these days fall on a Saturday or Sunday, the holiday shall be observed on the preceding Friday. - E. Any employee required to work on any of the listed holidays shall be paid at the doubletime rate in addition to their regular pay.
+The employee, at their option, has the right to take compensatory time at the rate it was earned instead of pay.

+F. Employees will not be required to work on Labor Day except in emergency situation.
+Campus Response Specialist as part of their regular schedule, may be required to work on Labor Day.